Foreign Pensions and Social Security: Retirement Expat Tax Advice

 What is the Windfall Elimination Provision?

-The US government decided it was not fair for individuals who earn wages not covered by the US Social Security system to derive the same Social Security Benefits as someone who has worked the same amount of time and contributing into the US Social Security System.
-For this reason, the government created the Windfall Elimination Provision, which reduces the Social Security benefit an individual may receive.
+The US government decided it was not fair for individuals who earn wages not covered by the US Social Security system to derive the same Social Security Benefits as someone who has worked the same amount of time and contributed to the US Social Security System.
+For this reason, the government created the Windfall Elimination Provision, (also known as Windfall Elimination Program ) which reduces the Social Security benefit an individual may receive.

 One of the provisions is the reduction of the US Social Security Benefit if receiving foreign social security payments or private pension payments.
 Generally speaking, the US benefit is reduced by $50 for every $100 of the foreign pension.
 This is very general and the actual reduction depends on the amount of wages and time spent working while not participating in the system.